Wasserpuncher/Wasserpuncher.github.io/index.md

     I just realize that this page is totally unnecessary But I do it because I am interested in websites and programming.
     As I said mainly Python but also HTML

+Should I get an email address or something so you can write me for tips or something?